-The Read Status Register (RDSR) instruction provides access to the volatile Status Register.
-The instruction is only applicable for the volatile Status Register, not for the non-volatile Status Register During the execution of a program, erase or Write Status Register operation, the RDSR instruction will be executed, which can be used to check the progress or completion of an operation by reading the WIP bit.
+The Read Status Register (RDSR) instruction provides access to the Status Register.

+During the execution of a program, erase or Write Status Register operation, the RDSR instruction will be executed, which can be used to check the progress or completion of an operation by reading the WIP bit.